 - access and portability: a request can be made by you for a copy of your EU personal data and you may request to be provided with such EU personal data in a structured, commonly used and machine readable format (including for the purposes of transferring to another party).

 - restrictions and objections: You may request that we limit our use of your EU personal data or processing by requesting that we no longer use your EU personal data or limit how we use your data, this may include where you believe it is not lawful for us to hold your EU personal data or instances where your EU personal data was provided for direct marketing purposes and now you no longer want us to contact you.

 If you have any questions, comments or complaints about our handling of your EU personal data, or wish to contact us regarding your EU personal data, please use the contact details set out below in the ‘Contact’ section.

 RIGHT TO ACCESS

-Under New Zealand’s Privacy Act 1993 and the GDPR you are entitled to certain rights of access to your personal information held by us.
+Under the Privacy Act and the GDPR you are entitled to certain rights of access to your personal information held by us.
 You are also entitled to have any incorrect information corrected by us.